GiannisZgs/DecVAE/README.md

 Running the post training latent visualization requires:
 - a pre-trained DecVAE model ```.safetensors``` checkpoint.

-Running the post-training evaluation can yield:
+Running the post-training evaluation yields:
 1) TSNE and/or UMAP visualizations of latent representations will be saved in the directory specified by ```save_vis_dir```.

 For more details on setting latent visualization parameters, see ```args_configs```.